 Defining flour is more complex than a bag of refined all-purpose flour would make it seem.
-First, we should acknowledge several of the foremost features that differentiate one flour from another: is it milled from the whole grain, or is it sifted to remove the germ and bran?
+To simplify, we can acknowledge several of the foremost features that differentiate one flour from another: is it milled from the whole grain, or is it sifted to remove a percentage of the germ and bran?
 Is it fresh, meaning, how recently was it milled?
 Flour milled from the whole grain and used while fresh is an active ingredient that varies considerably in its physical properties and behavior from aged flour.
 Understanding these attributes in the flour you use is key to producing consistent quality baked goods.
-Several tests have been developed to build the baker’s toolbox for measuring flour properties, and in this section, we introduce the primary methods used among millers, researchers, industry, and professional bakers.
+Several tests have been developed to build the baker’s toolbox for measuring flour properties.
+In this section, we introduce the primary methods used among millers, researchers, industry, and professional bakers.

 ALVEOGRAPH: ELASTICITY, EXTENSIBILITY